hammertater/treechop/README.md

 <!--\#chops = 1 + \mathbf{a} \cdot log \left(1 + \frac{\#blocks - 1}{\mathbf{a}} \right)-->
 ![log formula](docs/log_formula.png)

-where the parameter `a` controls the steepness of the curve.
+where the parameter `a` is configurable and controls the steepness of the curve as the tree size (*#blocks*) increases.

 The figure and tables below show how `a` affects the number of chops required for different tree sizes.
 The default value `a = 10` results in the gray curve.
 At the extremes, if `a = 0`, then any size tree will only require one chop, and if `a = ∞`, then felling a tree will require the same amount of chops as there are blocks (the red curve).